threatexpress/threatexpress/docs/redteaming/definitions.md

 ## Red Cell

 The term red cell is borrowed from the military.
 It is commonly associated with a group that plays OPFOR (opposing force) during red vs. blue exercises.
-A red cell is the components that make up the offensive portion of a red team engagement.
+A red cell is the components that make up the offensive portion of a red team engagement that simulates the strategic and tactical responses of a given target.
 The red cell is typically comprised of red team leads and operators and is commonly referred to as Red Team instead of Red Cell.

 ## Red Team